AsiaPonder001/Active-Directory-Installation/README.md

 <a>- Password: Password1</a>

-<a> These were created in Azure when we created the DC Virtual Machine</a>
+<a> These credentials were created in Azure when we created the DC Virtual Machine</a>
 <P>Using Remote Desktop Connection log into your Domain Controller<P/>
 <b>On the Server Manager click Add Roles and Features > Click Next >> Confirm private ip address of the Domain Controller </b>
 <img src="https://imgur.com/cPd0uAR.png">